-BAU, Design College of Barcelona, conducts its public service activity in the areas of teaching, research and knowledge transfer within its fields of expertise.
+BAU, College of Arts & Design of Barcelona, conducts its public service activity in the areas of teaching, research and knowledge transfer within its fields of expertise.

 The mission of BAU is to be a driver of knowledge and innovation in the service of society with a clear international vocation.
 It is focused on attending to students and their comprehensive education to instil the values of individual creativity, professional rigour and social commitment.
 BAU is strongly committed and connected to the cultural, social and economic progress of the country.